 part, providing a mechanical rubber seal.

-or other sealant compound.
+or other sealant compounds.

-- Hose Barbs which allow for an easy push-connection of flexible-plastic or rubber
+- Hose barbs, which allow for an easy push-connection of flexible-plastic or rubber

-hose that is not so easily disconnected.
+hose, are not so easily disconnected.

-- Hose Clamps used to attach and seal a hose onto a fitting such as a barb or nipple.
+- Hose clamps used to attach and seal a hose onto a fitting such as a barb or nipple.